ios7jbpro/wallify/README.md

 # wallify
 despite all my rage

+## !!!IGNORE THIS, THE APP FUNCTIONALITY IS BEING RESTORED!!!
 > ⚠ **WARNING: This project is abandoned and no longer functional**
 >
 > This application has been intentionally disabled.
 At launch, it immediately starts a placeholder activity that informs users the project has been discontinued: